linea-it/sky-viewer/docs/hipsgen_python_parallelized/README.md

 3. Perform per-depth source selection according to uniform coverage and density profiles.
 4. Write hierarchical HiPS directories with completeness headers and metadata.
 5. Save process logs, arguments, and configuration snapshots in the output directory.

+When `input.format: hats` is used, the same steps apply, but some operations (such as coverage indexing and density maps) reuse the HEALPix index from the HATS catalog for better performance and consistency.

 ---